JernelOlart/JernelOlart/README.md

 I'm an **Information and Communication Technologies Engineer** and **Full Stack Developer** with experience in software development, IT infrastructure, network administration, technical support, and business process automation.

-My primary focus is building **modern, scalable, and practical software solutions**, from web applications and business management systems to desktop applications and automated workflows.
+My primary focus is building **modern, scalable, and practical software solutions**, ranging from web applications and business management systems to desktop applications and automated workflows.

-I'm particularly interested in:

-* 💻 Full Stack Development
-* ⚙️ Business Process Automation
-* 🏢 ERP & Management Systems
-* 🖥️ Desktop Applications
-* 🌐 Network & IT Infrastructure
-* 🔐 Cybersecurity
-* 🤖 AI Integrations & Automation
+I'm passionate about technology and continuously exploring new ways to improve processes through efficient and innovative solutions.

 > *"If it can be imagined, it can be programmed."* ✨